aaronbloomfield/ics/hws/hw-cryptocurrency.md

 taking the signature, and the program will need to do the same when checking the signature.

+Note that the result of a `fund` command, which comes from "bigfoot" (or whatever you call your source of funds in your cryptocurrency), then there will likely not be a signature line at the bottom of the transaction record.

 **Wallet address versus wallet file**

 A wallet is a public / private key set.
 When signing a transaction,